UPDATED: JANUARY 17, 2023 | 1 MIN READ

 You can also get quotes by calling the company’s customer service line or visiting their website.

-It is important to know what you’re looking for in an Alabama car insurance company before you start shopping around.
+Knowing what you’re looking for in an Alabama car insurance company before you start shopping around is important.

 Cheapest Alabama Car Insurance Company

 State Farm is a well-known insurance company with a full century of experience.
 They offer the cheapest car insurance rates in Alabama and many other states.
-In addition to offering the cheapest car insurance in Alabama, State Farm has a great reputation and offers an app to make filing claims simple.
+In addition to offering the cheapest car insurance in Alabama, State Farm has a great reputation and offers an app to simplify filing claims.

 Company With the Best Customer Service